HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 8. Time to sample the produce with its lovely earthy texture and taste - as the Roman's would have enjoyed?!

-9. Add butter and eat!
-Even better, toast it.
+9. Add butter and jam and eat!
+Even better, toast it, before adding butter or jam!

 The flavour of the honey really comes out of this crispy delicacy and the butter becomes optional!